 My 8 day journey across Gobi Desert, Mongolia

 Every month Instagram tells you about a new and "undiscovered" destination tipped to be the next big thing.
-Often in Europe or South East Asia.
-To me, unusual adventures are less about the latest ‘travel trend’ and more about seeing another side of places.
-On that note, welcome to country number 77.
+Often in Europe or Southeast Asia.
+But to me, unusual adventures are less about chasing trends and more about truly seeing another side of the world.

-Have you ever thought about getting somewhere so far-flung and traveling differently?
-Mongolia is just the place to do that.
-I recently went on a solo trip, adventuring in one of the world’s least densely populated countries and it was exactly what I imagined it to be - the land of extremes.
+Have you ever dreamt of going somewhere so far-flung and traveling so differently that it redefines how you see the world?
+Mongolia is just the place.
+I recently took a solo trip through one of the world’s least densely populated nations, and it was everything I imagined – vast, wild, extreme, and deeply humbling

 TABLE OF CONTENTS